(Reykjavik, Ranga, Glymur, Akureyri)

 Enjoy a half day tour visiting the most important sights of the City.
 You will see the old town centre, the Parliament, the Cathedral, the harbour, the Pearl and Höfði house, the summit site of 1986.
 During the tour you will drive past the city's salmon river (which is proof that Reykjavík is a pollution free capital) and the Árbæjarsafn outdoor folk museum, which offers an interesting contrast to the modern buildings of the most recent part of city, and an outdoor swimming pool in Laugardalur which is heated with water from natural hot springs under the city.
 Visit the Ásmundur Sveinsson Sculpture museum and Hallgrímskirkja Church (whose steeple is a Reykjavík landmark).
 The tour includes private driver-guide for the tour and entrance fees to the National Museum, Sculpture Museum and Hallgrímskirkja Church.

 Your private driver guide will meet you at your hotel and accompany you on a full day private tour of the Golden Circle.
 Combining natural and historical wonders, you‘ll experience Iceland‘s landmark attractions in one incredible day: the magnificent Gullfoss waterfall, the exploding hot springs of Geysir, and Þingvellir national park, site of the Viking parliament and over 1000 years of history.
+Please note: If you wish to enter the Geysir, Strokkur and Blesi hot spring area a new entrance fee of ISK600 per person (aged 16+) is payable locally to the land owners.
+You may still see the spouting geyser “Strokkur” from the road, if you wish to avoid the fee and do not enter the area.

 Meet your private guide at the Hotel Ranga, who will take you on a private tour drive through some very rugged terrain in the southern highlands.
 Journey through unforgettable landscape with surreal beauty, steaming hot springs, explosive craters and an amazing range of colors on some of Iceland’s most spectacular jeep tracks.
 To top off the day, you visit Landmannalaugar, where it is possible to have a warm bath in a natural pool.
 Afterwards you will be transferred back to Hotel Ranga or to a hotel of your choosing in Reykjavik.